chenxinye/pychop/README.md

 [![Conda Platforms](https://img.shields.io/conda/pn/conda-forge/pychop.svg)](https://anaconda.org/conda-forge/pychop)
 </div>

-Lower-precision floating-point arithmetic is becoming more often used in recently growing hardware, moving beyond the usual IEEE 64-bit double-precision and 32-bit single-precision formats.
-Today, hardware accelerators and software simulations often, in one or other ways, use reduced-precision formats, such as 16-bit half-precision (e.g., brain floating point), which are widely used in scientific computing and deep learning applications.
-These formats, if used properly, improve speed performance, reduce data transfer between memory and processors, and use less energy, while retaining the target accuracy.
-These benefits are most important with large datasets or real-time applications.
+Lower-precision floating-point arithmetic is increasingly used in modern hardware, moving beyond the usual IEEE 64-bit double-precision and 32-bit single-precision formats.
+Hardware accelerators and software emulators commonly support reduced-precision formats such as IEEE FP16 and bfloat16, which are widely used in scientific computing and deep learning applications.
+On suitable hardware, these formats can improve computational throughput, reduce memory traffic, and lower energy consumption while retaining the target accuracy.
+These benefits are particularly important for large datasets and real-time applications.
-However, one never realizes how much reduced precision is needed in their applications or certain computational steps, unless via rigorous error analysis, a program precision tuning tool, or trial and error.
+Determining how much precision an application or a particular computational step requires generally needs rigorous error analysis, a precision-tuning tool, or empirical testing.

-Inspired by MATLAB’s well-known chop function by Nick Higham, to support both practical and theoretical floating point analysis, ``Pychop`` features the efficient low-precision emulation for Python, with an easy extension to MATLAB, without relying on hardware.
-This library lets you quickly and reliably convert single- or double-precision numbers into any low-bitwidth format.
-It is flexible, so you can set up custom floating-point formats by choosing the number of exponent and significand bits, or pick fixed-point or integer quantization.
+Inspired by MATLAB’s well-known chop function by Nick Higham, ``Pychop`` provides efficient low-precision emulation in Python for both practical and theoretical floating-point analysis, without requiring native low-precision hardware.
+It can also be called from MATLAB.
+The library lets you quantize single- or double-precision values to a range of standard and customizable low-bit-width formats.
+You can configure custom floating-point formats by choosing the number of exponent and significand bits, or use fixed-point or integer quantization.
 This gives you control to match numerical precision and range to your algorithm, simulation, or hardware needs.
-It combines advanced features with ease of use.
-It includes many rounding modes, both deterministic and stochastic, and can handle denormal numbers as soft errors for accurate hardware emulation.
-The library is built for speed using vectorized operations for emulation.
-It also integrates directly with NumPy arrays, PyTorch tensors, and JAX arrays, so you can quantize data within your current workflow without extra conversions or performance loss.
+It supports multiple deterministic and stochastic rounding modes, subnormal (denormal) numbers, and soft-error simulation.
+The library uses vectorized operations for efficient emulation and integrates with NumPy arrays, PyTorch tensors, and JAX arrays using their native array/tensor types.

-``Pychop`` enables one to emulate low-precision arithmetic in a regular high-precision environment, so you do not need special hardware.
-This makes it easy to study how quantization affects stability, convergence, accuracy, and efficiency on your laptop or server. ``Pychop``works well for academic research needing careful control over numbers, and for software development where you want to quickly test different bit-widths to find the best balance between speed, memory use, and model quality. ``Pychop``offers a comprehensive solution.
+``Pychop`` enables low-precision arithmetic to be emulated in a regular high-precision environment, so special low-precision hardware is not required.
+This makes it easy to study how quantization affects stability, convergence, and accuracy on a laptop or server. ``Pychop`` works well for academic research requiring careful control over numerical formats and for software development where different bit-widths need to be tested before deployment.
+The emulator reproduces low-precision numerical behavior; it does not by itself provide the physical storage, memory-bandwidth, or compute-throughput savings of a packed low-precision hardware implementation.

 ## Install

-The proper running environment of ``Pychop``  should by Python 3, which relies on the following dependencies: python > 3.8, numpy >=1.7.3, pandas >=2.0, torch, jax.
+``Pychop`` requires Python >= 3.8.
+Core dependencies include NumPy >= 1.17.3, pandas, SciPy >= 1.0, scikit-learn >= 0.20, and ``dask[array]``.
+PyTorch, JAX, and TensorFlow are optional backends and can be installed separately when needed.

-To install the current current release via PIP manager use:
+To install the current release with pip, use:

 ```Python
 pip install pychop
 ```

-Besides, one can install `pychop` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Alternatively, to install `pychop` from the `conda-forge` channel, first add `conda-forge` to your channels with:

 ```
 conda config --add channels conda-forge